 - NEW!
-Effective for the 2020-21 admission cycle, applicants to the University of Waterloo who hold a Social Service Worker diploma and who are applying to the SDS/BSW pathway at Renison University College are eligible for conditional admission consideration to the BSW Program.
-This will be conditional on their completion of a Bachelor of Arts degree in Social Development Studies (SDS) with a 70% minimum GPA (including the 10 BSW pre-requisite social work courses).
+Effective for Fall 2021, applicants to the University of Waterloo who hold a Social Service Worker diploma (or equivalent) and who are applying to the SDS/BSW pathway at Renison University College are eligible for conditional admission consideration to the BSW Program.
+This will be conditional on their completion of a Bachelor of Arts degree in Social Development Studies (SDS) with a 70% minimum GPA (including the 10 BSW pre-requisite social work courses with a 75% overall).
 This constitutes a one-step pathway to the BSW degree.

 NEW!
 Mature Student Admissions for applicants who have completed a Bachelor of Arts degree (or equivalent) four or more years prior to applying and who do not meet the minimum required 70% overall average may be considered for admission to the Bachelor of Social Work Program upon completion of the prerequisite courses with a cumulative overall average in the courses of at least 75%.

 Please contact Marion Reid for further information:email@example.com

 - Please find further details regarding the Part-time BSW program below:

 Part-time studies may be completed within three years of university study.
 Two courses are offered in each semester.
 Most of the courses are on campus.
 A few courses are offered fully online.
 There are multi-modal offerings with on-campus and on-line components.
 Field practicum requirements will entail a minimum of two consecutive 7-hour days per week in practicum.
 NOTE: this is NOT an online program.